 Tipping or not to tip?
 This is a very personal decision.
 However, we do not have a tradition of tipping.
 While the decision is always up to you, please remember, Bhutan’s economy rests on tourism.
 That is, every dollar you spend benefits the local community and helps to rebuild the country after the big earthquake.

 Bhutan’s national language is Dzongkha.
-Among several other languages, English is a main language and is spoken by most Bhutanese.
-Communicating directly with the native people will help you to increase you knowledge as well as understanding life in Bhutan.
+Among several other languages, English is the main language and is spoken by most Bhutanese.
+Communicating directly with the native people will help you to increase your knowledge as well as understanding life in Bhutan.

 Clothes and other paraphernalia: